Frequently asked questions

 No we are not.
-The NHSBT does an amazing job supplying blood to treat sick patients who need blood and blood products.
-We strongly encourage people to donate blood to this important cause.
-Visit the NHSBT website to find out where you can become a blood donor.
+The NHSBT does an amazing job supplying blood to treat sick patients who need blood and blood products and we strongly encourage people to donate blood to this important cause.

 The focus of Research Donors is providing blood for research.
-Volunteers are making a major contribution to healthcare by enabling vital biomedical research that will lead to the treatments of the future for cancer and other serious diseases.
+Our donors are making an important contribution to healthcare by enabling vital biomedical research that will help with the development of new treatments in the future for cancer and other serious diseases.

 As long as you meet all of our eligibility requirements, anyone can donate.
 Full eligibility requirements can be found here.